National Eligibility Cum Entrance Test (NEE)

 About the Exam

-The National Eligibility cum Entrance Test (NEET) - UG, formerly known as the All India Pre-Medical Test (AIPMT), is a national level medical competitive exam conducted for medical aspirants who seek to pursue undergraduate Medical (MBBS), Dental (BDS), AYUSH (BAMS),BUMS, BHMS, and nursing programmes from prestigious medical institutions in the country and abroad.
+The National Eligibility cum Entrance Test (NEET) - UG, formerly known as the All India Pre-Medical Test (AIPMT), is a national level medical entrance examination conducted for medical aspirants who seek to pursue undergraduate Medical (MBBS), Dental (BDS), AYUSH (BAMS),BUMS, BHMS, and nursing programmes from prestigious medical institutions in the country and abroad.

 NEET is conducted by the National Testing Agency (NTA) on behalf of the Ministry of Health and Family Welfare (MoHFW), Government of India, which provides the results to the Directorate General of Health Services and State Counselling Authorities for seat allocation.